India - northeast:

-Our tour of the extreme northeastern corner of India takes us into a celebrated yet somewhat unexplored region encompassing parts of the state of Assam and neighbouring Arunachal Pradesh.
-We combine a variety of areas and habitats within the bird-rich Eastern Himalayas with associated hill ranges and the Brahmaputra valley that divides them, exploring productive grasslands and vast wetlands, lowland tropical forests and some of the most intact subtropical forests in the entire Himalayan chain.
-We visit either in November or late spring, when temperatures are comfortable at all altitudes.
+Our tour to extreme northeastern India takes us into a celebrated yet somewhat unexplored region encompassing parts of the state of Assam and neighbouring Arunachal Pradesh.
+We combine a variety of areas and habitats within the bird-rich Eastern Himalayas and associated hill ranges with the Brahmaputra valley that divides them, exploring productive grasslands and vast wetlands, lowland tropical forests and some of the most intact subtropical forests in the entire Himalayan chain.
+We visit in November or late spring, when temperatures are comfortable at all altitudes.
 We will be looking for a selection of waterfowl, grassland endemics and specialities including Marsh Babbler, Swamp Prinia, Black-breasted Parrotbill and Bengal Florican, White-winged Duck, White-throated Brown Hornbilll, Grey Peacock-pheasant, and Eastern Himalayan specialities such as Mishmi Wren-babbler, Cachar Wedge-billed Babbler, Rusty-bellied and Gould's Shortwings, Temminck's and Blyth's Tragopans among a tantalising selection of laughingthrushes, scimitar-babblers, and mammals including Mishmi Takin and Western Hoolock Gibbon.

 Day 1-4: Dibrugarh to Tinsukia